 Five years later, his now-wife Danielle entered the picture and then their son came along so my singleton would have a pseudo-brother.
 These are the guys we spend holidays with, go on vacation with, and everything else in between.

 So when The Cure announced they were returning to Denver, in 2016, at Fiddler’s Green, almost to the day we met Jeff… we knew we were going.
-I was lucky enough to be approved to shoot (although this was the only other concert to fall victim to my data loss) and we made a super-duper adult date night out of it.
+I was lucky enough to be approved to shoot and we made a super-duper adult date night out of it.

 After many lineup changes, the band came back to bassist Simon Gallup, keyboardist Roger O’Donnell, drummer Jason Cooper and guitarist Reeves Gabriels.
 Gallup was all over the stage, almost to the point of stalking the crowd, while Cooper sat back behind a huge drum set and pounded out the beat.
 Robert Smith was… Robert Smith.

-I was most amazed when I went back to my lawn seat and watched the show from that vantage point – because the lights and video techniques being used were stunning.
+I was then stunned as I settled into to my lawn seat and watched the show from that vantage point – because the lights and video techniques being used were ingenious.
 It was truly beautiful from the first mournful note through the medley of hits we were gifted with all night.

 Certainly, a great way to celebrate 20 years of music… and friendship.